 With summer rapidly coming to an end and back-to-school shopping on its way, you might be wondering what bucket-list items do you need to check off your summer list?
-Before you let your fun in the sun slip away, the Tami Fuller Team at Ascent Real Estate has you covered on all the things you need to do to end your summer in San Diego.
+Before you let your fun in the sun slip away, the Tami Fuller Team has you covered on all the things you need to do to end your summer in San Diego.

 Enjoy San Diego’s Top Beaches